Stoney Creek Bridge: Notability

 Although no longer world rating, the crossing ranks second to Lethbridge Viaduct (1909) 314 ft in Western Canada.

 The bridge and its locale have been the subject of numerous CP promotional photographs that have gained iconic status.
 Among the most recognized are those by CP special photographer Nicholas Morant featuring The Canadian when it was the railway's flagship streamliner.
 In the mid-1980s, several television commercials to promote the railway were filmed at the bridge site.

 Siding

 Stoney Creek is a 8471 ft siding at Mile 77.7, Mountain Subdivision.
 Adjacent to the west is Glacier (Mile 85.5), and east is Griffith (Mile 71.7).
 The bridge (Mile 76.2) is immediately northwest in an overall eastward direction.

 1988 bridge

-Downstream, and about 500 ft below the Connaught Track bridge, is the seven-span 700 ft long Macdonald Track bridge.
+Downstream, and about 500 ft below the Connaught Track bridge, is the seven-span 700 ft Macdonald Track bridge.
 Completed in fall 1986, the spans for the John Fox viaduct were unloaded at the south end of this bridge from early July 1987.
 On December 12, 1988, the first revenue train, hauling coal, passed over the bridge, and reduced an hour of the journey.